 At the inception of the Flare Network 100 billion Spark will be created, 45 billion Spark will be claimable by XRP holders.
 Your claimable Spark amount depends on your XRP balance on 12th December 2020, 00:00 UTC and you have until 11th June 2021, 23:59 UTC to make your claim.
 At the end of the claim period, all unclaimed Spark tokens will be burned.
 For additional details about the Spark token distribution see this blog post.

 Claiming Spark does not affect your XRP balance, other than costing the minimal XRP Ledger transaction fee of less than 0.00002 XRP.
 You can send and receive XRP as you normally would after completing the claim process.
 It's enough to complete the claim process once per XRP account.

 How to Claim Spark

 You claim Spark by adding a message key, representing a Flare address, to your XRP Ledger account.
 Adding a message key to your XRP Ledger account does not affect security, message keys are only informational.
 Your message key will be public on the XRP Ledger and used by the Flare Network to determine where to distribute your Spark tokens.
-You can update your message key and Flare address at any time until the first Spark distribution occurs around 11th June 2021.
+You can update your message key and Flare address at any time until 11th June 2021, 23:59 UTC.